Comment on page

 To manage a DeGate account is to manage its asset private key.
 Account management involves creating a new account, unlocking the account during login, resetting and viewing the asset private key.

-In addition to deposits and withdrawals, internal transfers between DeGate accounts are also supported.
+In addition to fund additions and sends, internal transfers between DeGate accounts are also supported.
 Internal transfer is an off-chain request that will be rolled up on-chain.
 However, as long as a signature is initiated, the transfer to the target account can be completed immediately, and the gas fee is much lower than that of on-chain transfers.

 DeGate offers two order types: limit and market orders.
 Limit order applies to the scenario where users set a desired execution price.
 It also has a Post-Only function, enabling users to place Maker orders only.
 Market orders are suitable for users who want to get a quick execution at the current best price in the order book.
 DeGate has a price slippage protection function to avoid magnified losses for orders when the depth is poor.